Are your accounts giving you information that helps you manage your business? Most accounts don’t. You should make your accounts work for you.

 I have been able to show that a business is losing money to one set of customers and subsidising that loss from a different set of customers.
 The information was there but the system was just not set up to deliver it.

-So have another look at your accounts.
+So have another look at your accounts, do they work for you?.
 Is there some other way of analysing the information that would be helpful to you?
 Go ahead, then, and make the changes.

 If you have any questions about this post, feel free to send me an email to email@example.com.